istio/istio.io/content/docs/setup/kubernetes/quick-start/index.md

     $ kubectl delete -f install/kubernetes/istio-demo-auth.yaml
     {{< /text >}}

-* If you installed Istio with Helm, follow the [uninstall Istio with Helm](/docs/setup/kubernetes/helm-install/#uninstall) steps.
+* If you installed Istio with Helm, follow the uninstall steps in [Istio Installation with Helm](/docs/setup/kubernetes/helm-install).

 * If desired, delete the CRDs: